Denmark to reconsider exclusion of J&J and AstraZeneca shots

-Denmark's government on Monday asked the country's health authorities to reconsider a decision to exclude Johnson & Johnson's (JNJ.N)and AstraZeneca's
+COPENHAGEN (Reuters) - Denmark's government on Monday asked the country's health authorities to reconsider a decision to exclude Johnson & Johnson's and AstraZeneca's AZN.L COVID-19 shots from its vaccination programme.

 “We are now further into the epidemic, and the vaccines from Johnson & Johnson and AstraZeneca have now been in use in Europe for some time, Heunicke said.